Man Utd Covid-19 outbreak claims second game as home date with Brighton is postponed

 A Covid-19 outbreak in the camp has forced Manchester United to postpone another Premier League fixture, with the Red Devils unable to face Brighton on Saturday.

-A statement from the English top-flight reads: “Manchester United’s fixture against Brighton & Hove Albion this weekend has been postponed by the Premier League Board today.
+A statement from the Premier League reads:“Manchester United’s fixture against Brighton & Hove Albion this weekend has been postponed by the Premier League Board today.

 “It is with regret that this is the fourth Premier League fixture to have been postponed in the past week.
 While recognising a number of clubs are experiencing COVID-19 outbreaks, it is the League’s intention to continue its current fixture schedule where safely possible.
 The health and wellbeing of all concerned remains our priority.